The Government’s $75 billion investment into transport infrastructure will bust congestion and boost our economy.

-- Funding for Stage 2 will enable completion in time for the Commonwealth Games.
+- Funding for Stage 2 enabled completion in time for the Commonwealth Games.
 Funding for Stage 3A is now on the table.

-- A long term blueprint to connect suburbs, reduce road congestion and meet Perth's future planning needs.
+- Investing $2.3 billion to connect suburbs, reduce road congestion and meet Perth’s future infrastructure needs.

 - A new 40km highway to improve freight and save travel times through the Swan Valley, supporting 1,000 jobs.

-- Major upgrades, including: Great Northern Highway (between Muchea and Wumbin), Armadale Road duplication; Wanneroo and Ocean Reef Roads grade separation; and the Manning Road on-ramp.
+- Major upgrades, including: Great Northern Highway (between Muchea and Wumbin), Armadale Road duplication and Armadale Road Bridge.